LegendaryGene/IITK-Traveller/README.md

 # IITK - Traveller

 IITK - Traveller is an esoteric language designed by Programming Club,IIT Kanpur.
-Started as a fun winter project, the construct of the language is partailly inspired by esolangs 3var and Taxi, and its major goal is to introduce IITK peeps to esolangs and provide them with a relatable, challenging and creative construct, in case they have been bored using the similar language constructs like C/C++,Java,Python etc.
+Started as a fun winter project, the construct of the language is partially inspired by esolangs 3var and Taxi, and its major goal is to introduce IITK peeps to esolangs and provide them with a relatable, challenging and creative construct, in case they have been bored using the similar language constructs like C/C++,Java,Python etc.

 ## Theme